ALTERNATIVE ART SCHOOLS & PEER-SUPPORT NETWORKS

 Opstrup, Kasper (2017).
 The Way Out.
 Invisible Insurrections and Radical Imaginaries in the UK Underground 1961-1991.
 Colchester: Minor Compositions.

 A counterculture history of art and experimental politics.
-Examines the radical political and hedonist imaginaries of the experimental fringes of the UK Underground from 1961 to 1991, examining the relations between collective and collaborative practices with an explicit agenda of cultural revolution.
-Opstrup charts a hidden history of experiments with cultural engineering, expanding current discussions of art, medias, politics, radical education and the occult revival.
-Even though the theatres of operation have changed with the rise of the Internet and a globalised finance economy, these imaginaries still raise questions that speak directly to the present.
-A series of figures – including Alexander Trocchi, R. D. Laing, Joseph Berke, Brion Gysin, William Burroughs and Genesis P-Orridge – that blurred the lines between inner and outer, the invisible and the material.
-Four singular forms of speculative techniques for igniting an invisible insurrection with cultural means make up the central case studies: the sigma project, London Anti-University, Academy 23 and thee Temple ov Psychick Youth.
-Contained within these imaginaries is a new type of action university: a communal affair that would improvise a new type of social relation into existence by de-programming and de-conditioning us without any blueprints for the future besides to make it happen.
+Examines the radical political and hedonist imaginaries of the experimental fringes of the UK Underground from 1961 to 1991 and the relations between collective and collaborative practices with an explicit agenda of cultural revolution.
+Charts a history of experiments with cultural engineering, art, media, politics, radical education and the occult revival.
+Case studies include speculative techniques for igniting an insurrection with cultural means: the sigma project, London Anti-University, Academy 23 and thee Temple ov Psychick Youth.
+Contained within these imaginaries is a new type of action university: a communal affair that would improvise a new type of social relation into existence by de-programming and de-conditioning us.
 Instead of being turned upside down, the world was to be changed from the inside out.

 Seeds for Change and Footprint Workers’ Co-operative (2015).
 How to set up a Workers’ Co-op.
 Leeds: Radical Routes.